ductoman16/cursor-settings/commands/implement-ai-ready-jira-ticket.md

 # Implement Jira Ticket Command

 Autonomously implement a ticket with the "ai-ready" tag in Jira.
+This is a workflow for you, the AI agent, to execute.

 ## Usage